-The best you can do to clean resistance bands is to dip them into warm water after your workout.
-Make sure that the warm water has a couple of drops of mild dish soap mixed in it.
+The best way to clean resistance bands is to dip them into warm water after your workout.
+Add a couple of drops of mild dish soap to warm water.
 Then, swish your bands around for a few seconds.
 After that, rinse them with warm water and let them air dry.
 Make sure not to put them in the sun to dry.
 That’s because sunlight can also deteriorate the material of your resistance bands.

 ● Cleaning foam rollers

 Like with your yoga mats, you can wipe down your foam rollers.
 Keep in mind that submerging them in water is not a viable option.
 That’s because they can retain moisture.
 You don’t want bacterial colonies sprouting inside your foam roller.